cogniteev/cloud-dns/docs/index.md

 Provides Cloud DNS utilities on top of Apache LibCloud.

-Actually, for now, it only provides the capability to keep your `/etc/hosts` updated according to the various nodes your deal with on the cloud.
+For now, it only provides:

+* the capability to keep your `/etc/hosts` updated according to the various nodes your deal with on the cloud
+* a DNS server shipped in a Docker container

 ## Requirements